cz75ww/projects-WordPress/README.md

-# Build a WordPress Website on AWS using terraform and Ansible
+# Build a WordPress Website on AWS using terraform
 ## Requirements
 * Terraform v1 or latest